NITYANANDA/tsf/examples/jaxrs-oauth/README.txt

 - The Social.com User Registration Form asks for a user name and password.
   At the moment only a user name "barry@social.com" with the "1234" password is supported
-- press "Register With Social.com" to complete the reservation.
+- Press "Register With Social.com" to complete the reservation.
+- Follow the link in the bottom of the returned User Registration Confirmation page in order to view the personal UserAccount page, note that the Calendar has no reserved events.
-- Follow the link in the bottom of the returned User Registration Confirmation page in order to try the online Restaurant Reservations service.
+- Follow the link in the bottom of the User Account page in order to try the online Restaurant Reservations service.
 - The Restaurant Reservations Form offers an option to book a restaurant table at a specific hour, press Reserve to start the process.
 - When asked please authenticate with the service using the "barry@social.com" and "5678" pair.
-See the demo description for more information about this authentication step.
-- The Restaurant Reservations will redirect to the Authorization service protecting Social.com; when asked please authenticate with the service using the "barry@social.com" and "1234" pair.
+- The Restaurant Reservations will redirect to the Authorization service protecting Social.com, it will challenge the end user with the authorization form.
-- The Third Party Authorization Form will ask if the Restaurant Reservations can read the calendar of its owner, "barry@social.com".
+- The Third Party Authorization Form will ask if the Restaurant Reservations can read the calendar and update it for a specific hour slot (7 in this demo) on behalf of its owner, "barry@social.com".
 - Press "Deny", and after receiving the Restaurant Failure Report page, please follow the link at the bottom of the page to start the reservation again.
 - Press Reserve at The Restaurant Reservations Form and this time choose "Allow" at the The Third Party Authorization Form.
 - The Restaurant Reservation Confirmation form will be returned confirming the reservation at the required hour.
+Follow the link in the bottom of the page to confirm that the calendar has been updated accordingly.

 Demo Desciption